How to live better with PCOS?

 Comment mieux vivre avec un SOPK ?

-PCOS, or polycystic ovary syndrome, is a hormonal disease that is currently the most common hormonal disease.
+PCOS, or polycystic ovary syndrome, is a hormonal disorder that is currently the most common hormonal disease.

 PCOS is caused by a hormonal imbalance.
-In fact, people with PCOS have an abnormal secretion of male hormones, i.e. androgens.
+People with PCOS have an abnormal secretion of male hormones, i.e. androgens.
 As a result, no follicle is more dominant than another.

 What are the consequences of PCOS?

 PCOS causes a disruption of hormonal cycles.
-This can lead to slightly longer cycles, around 35, 40 days.
-But you can also have an absence of menstruation, which is called amenorrhea.
-By definition, when you don't ovulate, it also affects fertility because there is no egg.
-Excessive male hormone secretion can also cause acne, heavy hair growth and hair loss.
-Metabolic disorders, i.e. insulin resistance, can also be observed in people with PCOS.
-Therefore, there is a greater risk of diabetes, a greater risk of being overweight, a greater risk of high blood pressure, but also a greater risk of cardiovascular disease in the broad sense.
-However, a person suffering from PCOS will not necessarily have all the symptoms mentioned above.
-Some will have only one, others will have them all and to a greater or lesser extent from one person to another.
+This can lead to slightly longer cycles, around 35 or 40 days.
+But it can also lead to an absence of menstrual periods, known as amenorrhea.
+And by definition, when you don't ovulate, this also has an impact on fertility, since there is no egg.
+Excessive male hormone secretion can also causeacne, heavy hair growth and hair loss.
+Metabolic disorders, i.e. insulin resistance, can also be observed in PCOS sufferers.
+This increases the risk of diabetes, overweight, high blood pressure and cardiovascular risk in the broadest sense.
+However, a person suffering from PCOS will not necessarily present all the symptoms listed above.
+Some will have only one, while others will have them all, and to a greater or lesser extent from one person to the next.

-What is important to remember is that symptoms can be exacerbated depending on your body mass index, but also your diet and physical activity.
-The more you eat a balanced diet, the more your weight is regulated and the less you will be bothered by the symptoms of polycystic ovary syndrome.
+The important thing to remember is that symptoms can be exacerbated depending on your body mass index, but also your diet and physical activity.
+The more balanced your diet, the more your weight is regulated, the less you'll be bothered by symptoms of polycystic ovary syndrome.

 How can you predict your period when you have PCOS?

-It is obvious that not knowing when your period is going to arrive is disabling in everyday life since it can happen at any time, in a sometimes delicate situation.
-The first advice we can give you is to observe your body.
+It's obvious that not knowing when your period is going to arrive is a handicap in everyday life, since it can happen at any time, in a sometimes delicate situation.
+The first piece of advice we can give you is to observe your body.
 Your body speaks to you.
 You can observe your vaginal discharge.
-Indeed, cervical mucus tends to thicken, to be more abundant, more elastic, at the time of ovulation.
-The trick is to note, for several months in a row, when you notice changes in your body.
-Perhaps you will notice changes in your discharge at the time of ovulation, and therefore on average 14 days later you will have your period.
-But it may be other observations.
+Cervical mucus tends to become thicker, more abundant and more elastic around the time of ovulation.
+The trick is to take note, for several months at a time, when you notice changes in your body.
+Maybe you'll notice a change in your discharge at the moment of ovulation, so that on average 14 days later you'll have your period.
+But it could be other observations.
 For example, some people feel that they are ovulating in their lower abdomen.

 Leave a comment